input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 You need:

   - [emscripten](https://emscripten.org/docs/getting_started/downloads.html) version 3.14 or better
-  - llvm 15, or a patched llvm
+  - LLVM 15, or a patched LLVM
   - nodejs, latest stable version but older should also work and only if you want to run the JS with node.

-Most Linux distributions will have the necessary llvm patches.
-If you're on nixos, you'll need to use `llvm_git` and hope for the best.
+Most Linux distributions will have the necessary LLVM patches.
+If you're on NixOS, you'll need to use `llvm_git` and hope for the best.
 [This fork](https://github.com/doyougnu/ghc.nix) of `ghc.nix` will also be useful to you.